AdaptableTools/example-adaptable-react-aggrid/README.md

 This example app shows a demo instance of [AdapTable React](https://docs.adaptabletools.com/guide/react-overview).

+This is a fairly basic example of how to get started with AdapTable React.

+AdapTable React is the React Framework version of AdapTable - the market-leading, low code AG Grid extension.

+For full information on how to use AdapTable React see the [AdapTable Documentation](https://docs.adaptabletools.com/guide/react-overview).

+> For an absolute barebones example see the [Adaptable React Support Template](https://github.com/AdaptableTools/support-template-adaptable-react-aggrid)

 ## Versions and Dependencies

 The demo is built using these key packages: